 If the cello strings are too high above the fingerboard, we are obliged to press harder.
 This is not just a problem of setup by the luthier.
 Humidity has the effect of raising the string height (changing the fingerboard angle in fact) whereas a dry atmosphere has the opposite effect.
 The change of seasons often involves large changes in humidity levels and, surprisingly, it is often in winter that the cello gets too dry, because of the constant indoor heating that dries out the air.
 Sometimes the changes are so gradual that we may not even realise why the left hand is becoming so difficult in summer, and why the strings are buzzing on the fingerboard in winter.
-In climates where this happens it is useful to have two bridges: a lower one for summer and a higher one for winter.
+In climates where this happens, it is useful to have two bridges: a lower one for summer and a higher one for winter.

 ORCHESTRAL FINGER PRESSURE

 One of the risks of Orchestral Playing is that it is very easy to get into the (bad) habit of pressing and articulating our fingers too hard without even realising that we are doing it.
-This is a natural reaction to the noise level, the rhythmic complications of playing with so many people, and the amount of notes to be played.
+This is a natural reaction to the noise level, the rhythmic complications of playing with so many people, and the great number of notes to be played.
 A better reaction would probably be to do the exact opposite!

 3: FINGER PRESSURE RELEASE (this discussion is repeated in the section on Finger Articulation)